-Hastings has a remuneration committee.
-The committee comprises Mr Mal Randall (Committee Chairman), Mr Charles Lew, Mr Guy Robertson and Mr Jean Claude Steinmetz.
+Hastings has a Remuneration and Nomination Committee comprising Malcolm Randall (Committee Chairman), Charles Lew, Guy Robertson and Jean Claude Steinmetz.

-Hastings considers that the structure of its Remuneration Committee is appropriate for a company with its current market capitalisation.
-The Remuneration Committee is chaired by the independent director, Mr Mal Randall.
+Hastings considers the structure of its Remuneration and Nomination Committee is appropriate for a company with its current market capitalisation.